-The IIHS, or Insurance Institute for Highway Safety (IIHS), is an independent research organization that works to make cars and driving safer.
-They conducted two studies that show that EVs are as safe as gas powered cars, and may even be safer.
+The IIHS, or Insurance Institute for Highway Safety (IIHS), is an independent science and education organization that aims to make motor vehicles of all sorts safer.
+They conducted two studies that show that EVs are as safe as gas powered cars, and may even be safer when it comes to injury claims.
+Despite the stellar safety ratings that the org gives to most EVs, there is a concern about the ballooning weights of electric trucks and SUVs when it comes to collisions with lighter, conventional vehicles.
+We cover that below.

 Here are a few more areas of concern, coupled with what the data actually shows.